 "We, Alan and Nancy Brown, are big believers in keeping things as close to nature as possible.
 We want all of our food to come from a wholesome, sustainable, earth-friendly environment.
 We farm with no synthetics or chemicals so our products are as pure as possible.
 What you eat is important to your body and your soul!
 Our cattle are not raised in confinement or on an unnatural grain diet.
 Instead, they are quite happy in scenic pastures.
 The practice of rotational grazing encourages the growth of native forage and the recycling of nutrients making for healthier soils."

-Soapbox moment...
-Something that drives me bonkers is the disconnect we have from our food.
-We're grown so accustomed to only picturing it in the neat, little, pretty and strategically packaged squares on the super market shelf, opposed to picturing the animal it actually is, or was.
+We've unfortunately grown so accustomed to picturing our edible meat in neat, pretty and strategically packaged squares on the super market shelf, opposed to picturing the animal it actually is, or was.
 Many, perhaps most, wouldn't eat the pretty little package of meat if they had seen the conditions of the animal's life.
 My goal is for transparency, lofty I know, for having pride and taking responsibility for being a meat consumer.
-I'll share some science on the matter...

 Chris Kresser is always gathering the latest research and statistics: Why Grass Fed Trumps Conventional Red Meat